 Well, there are too many hands to count, so we’ll jump right into the details behind testing your ALLO speeds.
-Running a speed test is beneficial in many ways.
+Running an internet speed test is beneficial in many ways.
 It can provide bragging rights at your neighborhood dinner party, help you determine if your connection is slow or if you are just being impatient, or let you know if there is an issue that needs to be addressed with your ALLO equipment or your devices.

 What is a speed test anyway?
-A speed test is a tool that measures how fast the connection is from your device to a server.
+A speed test is a tool that measures how fast the fiber internet connection is from your device to a server.
 ALLO currently has four servers powering our network in Denver, Hastings, Lincoln, and Scottsbluff.

 - You can see ping listed in the top left-hand corner of your ALLO speed test results.

 - This measures how long it takes to grab data from a server and send it to your device.
 So, if you are checking Facebook, your download speed would be the rate at which the information travels from the Facebook server to your phone.

 - This measures how fast information travels from your device to the server.
 So, if you open Facebook and type a post, the data is uploaded and sent from your phone to the Facebook server.

 - The variation between multiple pings to and from your server.
 The higher the jitter, the less stable your connection.
 As a gamer, this means lag.
 If you’re streaming, it means buffering.
 Jitter increases if your upload or download speeds are saturated which happens with providers who have very low upload speeds.

 - You should always be wary of internet speeds with a drastic variance between upload and download, like 400Mbps download and 5Mbps upload.
 Language like “up to” when it comes to speed is a big red jitter flag for serious internet users.